 The museum is closed on Sundays and Mondays, and admission is free.
 Look at their website to see what temporary exhibitions are happening during your free time in Albuquerque.

 See Related: Best Places to Visit in the US

 18. National Museum of Nuclear Science & History

 Address: 601 Eubank Blvd SE, Albuquerque, NM 87123

 Visitors well-versed in military history may know that the first detonation of a nuclear weapon was conducted in the New Mexico desert.
-They, along with much of the curious public, might be interested to see the National Museum of Nuclear Science & History, appropriately located on the outskirts of Albuquerque near the Kirtland Air Force Base.
+They and much of the curious public might be interested in seeing the National Museum of Nuclear Science & History, located on Albuquerque’s outskirts near the Kirtland Air Force Base.

-The museum, which is a Smithsonian Affiliate, is dedicated to preserving and sharing the story of nuclear science from its astonishing beginnings to its peaceful use today.
-Those of us who aren’t quite up-to-date with our physics courses can learn, in simple terms, the science behind the atom and how its power can be harvested for both massive explosions and the efficient creation of energy for power grids around the world.
+The museum, a Smithsonian Affiliate, is dedicated to preserving and sharing the story of nuclear science from its astonishing beginnings to its peaceful use today.
+Those of us who aren’t quite up-to-date with our physics courses can learn, in simple terms, the science behind the atom and how its power can be harvested for massive explosions and the efficient creation of energy for power grids worldwide.